 If the R-TWT schedule is for a BSS operated by a nontransmitting AP that corresponds to a nontransmitted BSSID in a multiple BSSID set or that belongs to a co-hosted BSSID set, and the schedule is not idle, the AP shall set the value to 3.

+(#10390)The AP shall set the value to 3 if the R-TWT schedule is for a neighboring AP, and the schedule is not idle.

+(#10390)The R-TWT scheduling AP may acquire the R-TWT schedule information of neighboring APs by listening to the Management frames that announces their R-TWT schedules, and may advertise such a schedule by setting the value in the corresponding Restricted TWT Schedule Info subfield to 3.